-- The teacher population of 124 teachers has declined by 35% over five years.
+- The teacher population of 121 teachers has stayed relatively flat over five years.

 - College Location Mi.
 Students

 - 425 students | 3.50 Mi280 West Valley Avenue

 - 571 students | 3.50 Mi280 West Valley Ave

 Birmingham, AL 35209